UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Complexity and Overhead

 We summarize dominant computation and communication costs of SDKG (base $1{+}1$-out-of-$3$ run) and its RDR extension to $1{+}1$-out-of-$n$.
 Let $\mathbb G$ be a prime-order group of size $p$ and write $\kappa := \log p$ (e.g., $\kappa\approx 256$ for standard 128-bit ECC instantiations).
 All NIZK(-AoK)s are instantiated via the optimized Fischlin transform in the \gROCRP\ model with parameters $(t,b,r,S)$ satisfying Definition~\ref{FSdef}.
 For our concrete estimates, we fix a target security level $\lambda=\lambda_0$ and instantiate

-Hence, for any prover making at most $Q$ distinct \gROCRP\ queries under the relevant proof context, the resulting Fischlin knowledge/soundness error is $\le (Q+1)\cdot 2^{-195} + \negl(\lambda)$ (security).
+Hence, for any prover making at most $Q$ distinct \gROCRP\ queries under the relevant proof context, the resulting Fischlin knowledge/soundness error is $\le (Q+1)\cdot 2^{-195} + \negl(\lambda)$, which constitutes a security bound.
 Separately, the early-break rarity search induces a per-proof honest-rejection probability bounded by $p_{\mathrm{rej}}\le r\cdot(1-2^{-b})^{2^t}\approx 2^{-41}$ for these parameters (liveness/completeness).
-This $p_{\mathrm{rej}}$ is an operational failure probability of the proof-generation subroutine, not an adversarial success probability; the prover can simply retry proof generation on rejection, with expected attempts $1/(1-p_{\mathrm{rej}})\approx 1$.
-On rejection, the prover retries by invoking \textsf{FS.Start} again to obtain a fresh handle and commitments.
+This $p_{\mathrm{rej}}$ is an operational failure probability of the proof-generation subroutine, not an adversarial success probability; the prover retries proof generation upon rejection, with expected attempts $1/(1-p_{\mathrm{rej}})\approx 1$.
+On rejection, the prover aborts and retries by choosing a fresh proof-session identifier $\sid'\neq\sid$ and invoking \textsf{FS.Start}$(\sid',K)$ to obtain a fresh handle and commitments because reusing the same $(\sid,K)$ deterministically regenerates the same commitments.
 Using standard compressed encodings, the dominant objects are:

 The base SDKG transcript contains one USV certificate and two affine AoKs, yielding a total transcript size of $\approx 11$--$13$ KiB (excluding small constant headers).
-Verification of a Schnorr-DL Fischlin proof performs $\Theta(r)$ Schnorr checks / $\Theta(r)$ scalar multiplications (one fixed-base by $\G$, one variable-base by the statement element $K$, plus additions), up to standard multi-scalar optimizations.
-The SDKG base run verifies a constant number of proof objects (one DLEQ proof inside USV and two affine proofs implemented by two DL proofs each), hence the verification and proving costs are $\widetilde O(\kappa^{2.585})$ bit-operations in the Karatsuba model (dominated by a constant number of scalar multiplications).
+Verification of a Schnorr-DL Fischlin proof performs $\Theta(r)$ Schnorr checks / $\Theta(r)$ scalar multiplications: one fixed-base by $\G$, one variable-base by the statement element $K$, plus additions, up to standard multi-scalar optimizations.
+The SDKG base run verifies a constant number of proof objects---one DLEQ proof inside USV and two affine proofs implemented by two DL proofs---hence the verification and proving costs are $\widetilde O(\kappa^{2.585})$ bit-operations in the Karatsuba model (dominated by a constant number of scalar multiplications).
 Registration of an additional recovery device adds a constant-size exchange and an optional DL proof for external verifiability.

 SDKG uses a constant number of proof objects in the base run and performs no resharing.
 Therefore, $\mathsf{Comm}_{\mathsf{SDKG}} = \widetilde{O}(\kappa)\ \text{bits}$ and $\mathsf{Comp}_{\mathsf{SDKG}} = \widetilde{O}(\kappa^{2.585})\ \text{bit-ops}.$ For the $1{+}1$-out-of-$n$ extension, RDR registers each additional device with $\mathsf{Comm}_{\mathsf{RDR,per\;device}} = \widetilde{O}(\kappa)\ \text{bits}$ and $\mathsf{Comp}_{\mathsf{RDR,per\;device}} = \widetilde{O}(\kappa^{2.585})\ \text{bit-ops},$ so in total: $\mathsf{Comm}(n)=\widetilde{O}(n\kappa)$ and $\mathsf{Comp}(n)=\widetilde{O}(n\kappa^{2.585})$.